rthai/gif-search-slack/README.md

 * [react-grid-gallery](https://benhowell.github.io/react-grid-gallery/)

 ## Future Improvements
+In no particular order...
+* Expand upload to include files
 * State management is a bit messy.
 Refactor with redux.
 * Clean up CSS with [styled-components](https://www.styled-components.com/). (in progress)
 * Refine gallery: customize react-grid-gallery
 * Customize GIF message to post to Slack
 * Lazy loading to improve network performance: will alllow app to get higher quality GIFs instead of loading the lower quality preview GIFs
-* Pagination on scroll: when user scrolls to the bottom of the page, get more GIFs
+* Pagination on scroll: when user scrolls to the bottom of the page, get more GIFs (in progress)
-* Functional upload page: can include persistent storage or maybe redirect to Giphy upload
 * More testing
 * Prevent memory leak when component unmounted